-Welcome back to my ongoing series on the New York-area Transportation Improvement Plan (NYTIP)!
-In my last post, I discussed the Broadway and Queens Boulevard lines, and the challenges faced in de-interlining the latter.
+Welcome back to my ongoing series on the New York Transportation Improvement Plan (NYTIP)!
+In my last post, I discussed ways to improve the Broadway and Queens Boulevard lines.
 In this post, I will discuss the Eastern Parkway trunk line served by the 2, 3, 4, and 5 lines in Brooklyn.

 [Fig. 1] Snippet of the NYC Subway Map showing the Eastern Pkwy trunk line and branches.

 The Eastern Pkwy trunk line runs from Borough Hall to Crown Heights – Utica Avenue in Brooklyn.
 The 2 and 3 lines run local, while the 4 and 5 lines run express.
 West of Franklin Avenue station, the trunk is already “de-interlined” since 2 and 3 trains from Manhattan’s west side run local and 4 and 5 trains from Manhattan’s east side run express.
 East of Franklin Avenue station, the 2 and 5 diverge via the Nostrand Avenue branch, while the 3 and 4 continue via Eastern Pkwy; the 3 runs local to New Lots Avenue, while the 4 runs express to Utica Avenue.

 The current pattern constrains capacity on the 2, 3, 4, and 5 lines due to a single junction – the notorious Rogers Avenue Junction (also called Nostrand Junction):

 [Fig. 2] Nostrand Junction.
 Source: Regional Plan Association’s Save our Subways publication.